Ephenia/Pokeclicker-Scripts/README.md

 ## **Enhanced Auto Clicker** ([enhancedautoclicker.js](//github.com/Ephenia/Pokeclicker-Scripts/blob/master/enhancedautoclicker.js))
 This script was originally created by <b>Ivan Lay</b> and [can be found over here](//github.com/ivanlay/pokeclicker-automator).

 This script currently does the same as the old one, but this enhanced version will add in a button to toggle the Auto Clicker on/off without the need of a refresh.
-This setting will also save and persiss through refresh/browser close as well.
+This setting will also save and persist through refresh/browser close as well.

 The button can be found under your currencies as shown here:<br>